Seattle, Washington, United States

 Required skills and experience:

-- Demonstrated understanding of the Aquarium’s mission and values, including regenerative and equity work.
+- Demonstrates an understanding of the Aquarium’s Mission and Values, including Regenerative and Equity work.

-- When on site, most of the work is performed in a typical office setting at a computer workstation in a semiprivate work area.
+- Majority of the work is performed in a normal office setting at a computer workstation for the duration of your shift; Semi-private work area.

-Salary and benefits: $60,000 to $65,000 dependent upon experience.
+Pay and benefits: $28.00 - $31.00/hour.
+Dependent on experience.
+Please include salary expectations in your materials.
 Full-time staff are eligible for the Seattle Aquarium’s comprehensive benefits package to include medical, vision, dental, an employer-funded health reimbursement account, medical and dependent care flexible spending accounts, life insurance, long-term disability, 403b retirement fund with employer match, access to a subsidized ORCA pass, a Seattle Aquarium Family Plus membership and generous paid time off.

 How to apply: The Seattle Aquarium is committed to expanding a diverse, equitable, and inclusive conservation movement.
 We are invested in building an Aquarium with a wide variety of backgrounds, identities, languages, cultural ways of knowing, and life experiences.
 We know research shows that society has conditioned communities of color, trans and gender non-conforming people, immigrants, people with disabilities, and other marginalized candidates to more frequently not apply to a job because they don’t feel that they meet all of the qualifications listed even if they are qualified.
 If you meet some of the requirements and you are passionate about our mission and our ocean, we encourage you to apply and look forward to learning more about you.

-Interested candidates should upload a résumé, cover letter and writing sample to our online application to be considered.
+Interested candidates should upload a résumé to our online application to be considered.
 Application review will begin immediately.

 Please let us know if you require a reasonable accommodation to apply for this job by emailing us at email@example.com.